Kavala: Ottoman Era

 The Ottoman Empire first captured the city in 1387.
 Kavala remained a part of the Ottoman Empire until 1912.
 In 1519 (Hijri 925) the town was directly owned by the Sultan as a hass, and had 22 Muslim and 61 Christian households.
 In the 16th century, Ibrahim Pasha, Grand Vizier of Suleiman the Magnificent, contributed to the town's prosperity and growth by reconstructing the late Roman (1st – 6th century AD) aqueduct.
 The Ottomans also extended the Byzantine fortress on the hill of Panagia.
 Both landmarks are among the most recognizable symbols of the city today.

 Muhammad Ali, the founder of a dynasty that ruled Egypt, moved with his family from Albania to Kavala in the Rumelia Eyalet when he was young.
 His father, an Albanian tobacco and shipping merchant, served as an Ottoman commander of a small unit in Kavala.
 Muhammad Ali emerged as an Ottoman commander in this city before establishing his dynasty in Egypt.
 His house has been preserved as a museum.

+Famous for its Ottoman architecture, the town was the first European port of call for merchants and travellers from the Middle East.